Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

-\begin{theorem} Let $\Banach$ be a reflexive Banach space composed of functions $f\in\Leb_0(\Domain)$, whose dual space $\Banach'$ is isometrically equivalent to a normed space $\Fun$ consisting of functions $g\in\Leb_0(\Domain')$.
-Suppose that $\Banach$ has a unconditionally normalized Schauder basis $\Eset$, and that the biorthogonal system $\Eset'$ of $\Eset$ is given in $\Fun$.
-If the sets $\Eset$ and $\Eset'$ satisfy the conditions (C-GEN), then the space $\Banach$ is a two-sided reproducing kernel Banach space and its two-sided reproducing kernel is a generalized Mercer kernel $K$ set up by $\Eset$ and $\Eset'$ given in the equation~\eqref{eq:RKBS-MercerKer-Gen-5}. \end{theorem} \begin{proof} We will prove the two-sided reproducing properties of $\Banach$ by the characterization of the Schauder basis $\Eset$ and its biorthogonal system $\Eset'$.
+\begin{theorem} Let $\Banach$ be a reflexive Banach space composed of functions $f\in\Leb_0(\Domain)$ such that $\Banach$ has an unconditionally normalized Schauder basis $\Eset$, the dual space $\Banach'$ of $\Banach$ is isometrically equivalent to a normed space $\Fun$ consisting of functions $g\in\Leb_0(\Domain')$, and the biorthogonal system $\Eset'$ of $\Eset$ is chosen from $\Fun$.
+If the sets $\Eset$ and $\Eset'$ satisfy conditions (C-GEN), then $\Banach$ is a two-sided reproducing kernel Banach space and the two-sided reproducing kernel of $\Banach$ is a generalized Mercer kernel $K$ set up by $\Eset$ and $\Eset'$ defined in equation~\eqref{eq:RKBS-MercerKer-Gen-5}. \end{theorem} \begin{proof} We shall prove the two-sided reproducing properties of $\Banach$ by the characterization of the Schauder basis $\Eset$ and its biorthogonal system $\Eset'$.

-Firstly we check its right-sided reproducing properties.
+First we check its right-sided reproducing properties.
 Take any $f\in\Banach$ and any $\vx\in\Domain$.
-By the equation~\eqref{eq:RKBS-MercerKer-Gen-2} and the conditions (C-GEN), we have
+By inequality~\eqref{eq:RKBS-MercerKer-Gen-2} and conditions (C-GEN), we have that

 hence